 Fellows spend time shadowing key leaders to gain perspective on the day-to-day challenges and decisions faced.
 Fellows will also work closely with the executive leadership team on projects that further the organization’s goals.

 Choose a concentration and be partnered with an executive mentor

 Following the completion of rotations, the fellows have the opportunity to choose a concentration in:

 - Performance Improvement

 - Other departments as seen fit

-Once concentration areas are selected, a more specific set of rotations occur with the leadership mentor.
+Concentration areas are selected in tandem with meaningful projects throughout the institution.
 Unlike the broad-based rotations, tours through these areas are focused on operational mechanics and analysis within departments and areas of interest.
 Related governance standards (i.e., ACHE, HFMA, CPHIMS, TAPE) consistent with the concentration also serve as credentialing milestones for fellows who qualify.
 In addition to the overall preceptor-fellow relationship, the selection of a concentration provides fellows with an added level of mentorship from leaders within their concentration area.
-This allows administrative fellows to not only gain exposure to various types of leadership and managerial skills through daily interaction with all members of the Senior Operations Team and OAT, but to form a strong mentor relationship with executives regarding project management and exposure to strategic initiatives as it relates to career interests.
+This allows administrative fellows to not only gain exposure to various types of leadership and managerial skills through daily interaction with all members of the executive leadership team, but to form a strong mentor relationship with executives regarding project management and exposure to strategic initiatives as it relates to career interests.